sermonarchives/blog/content/sermons/a-world-of-widows-1989-0078.md

 sermon_number: "0078"
 ---

 _This is a typed sermon with some highlighting and underlining in yellow and red, as well as some corrections in blue pen.
-It is a sermon from 22 Pentecost and was preached in November of 1989._
+It is a sermon from 22 Pentecost and was preached in November of 1989.
+Technically, Luke 18 is now a part of 19 Pent C in the RCL._

 <!--more-->